-Worker profile • % directly employed by farm owner/manager • % employed via labour broker/intermediary

-Training on Decent Work Number who have attended Decent Work training overall % who have attended Decent Work training in last year % who can cite 3 or more learnings from DW training Understanding labour rights % who understand the difference between child labour and age-appropriate child work; can give examples and understand why some work is unsafe % who understand how to identify unfair treatment and can give examples of discrimination % who can identify health & safety hazards and can give examples of protections they are entitled to % who are aware of what a worker organisation / trade union is % who can share 1 benefit of worker organisation membership % who can list at least 3 practices that farmers aren't allowed to subject them to % who report having been subjected to at least 3 poor work practices in the last year Perception of working conditions Perception of safety when conducting cotton farm work (%) Perception of fairness in work task allocation (%) Perception of fairness in wage payments (%) Perception of fairness in treatment e.g. supervision; communication of tasks etc. (%) Power & voice % who discuss work terms with farmers/employers before they start job -Types of terms discussed/agreed. % who are engaged in a union or other workers group/organisation Results/benefits of engagement in a union or other workers group/organisation, or collective bargaining Grievance mechanisms % who are aware of a grievance mechanism % who are aware - and can access in case of need, e.g. if agreed terms of work are broken % who feel safe raising a work-related issue to a grievance mechanism % who feel that a work-related issue could be resolved through a grievance mechanism Child Labour % reporting an understanding/knowledge of rights % whose children support them at work in cotton farming % who report other workers bringing children to support them at work Forced Labour % who report experiencing at least two high-risk indicators of forced labour (coercion, involuntariness, etc.) % who report working for free to repay debt to the farmer (probing for debt bondage)
+Worker profile % directly employed by farm owner/manager % employed via labour broker/intermediary % hired as a sharecropper Training on Decent Work Number who have attended Decent Work training overall • % who have attended Decent Work training during this year, % who can cite 3 or more learnings from DW training Understanding labour • % who understand the difference between child labour and agerights appropriate child work; can give examples and understand why some work is unsafe • % who understand how to identify unfair treatment and can give examples of discrimination • % who can identify health & safety hazards and can give examples of protections they are entitled to • % who are aware of what a worker organisation / trade union is • % who can share 1 benefit of worker organisation membership • % who can list at least 3 practices that farmers aren't allowed to subject them to • % who report having been subjected to at least 3 poor work practices in the last year Perception of working • Perception of safety when conducting cotton farm work (%) conditions • Perception of fairness in work task allocation (%) • Perception of fairness in wage payments (%) • Perception of fairness in treatment e.g. supervision; communication of tasks etc. (%) Power & voice • % who discussed work terms with farmers/employers before they start job -Types of terms discussed/agreed. % who are engaged in a union or other workers group/organisation

-2/ who report that agreed terms of work were not representative % who report that agreed terms of work were not representative of the actual work they do (probing for coercion) Health & Safety • % with access to safe drinking water during work on cotton farms % access to shaded rest areas during work on cotton farms % taking at least 1 break every XX hours % access to private area for personal sanitation within XX minutes walking distance % given time to attend to personal sanitation needs during working hours Wage payment modalities • % who report wage payment delays in at least 2 of the last 4 wage payments • % who report wage payment delays that exceed duration of the next agreed payment timing % who report wages are not paid directly to them % who report wage deductions Social Security Numbers enrolled in social security scheme Type of support received
+Results/benefits of engagement in a union or other workers group/organization_or collective bargaining group/organisation, or collective bargaining Grievance mechanisms • % who are aware of a grievance mechanism % who are aware - and can access in case of need, e.g. if agreed terms of work are broken % who feel safe raising a work-related issue to a grievance mechanism • % who feel that a work-related issue could be resolved through a grievance mechanism Child Labour % reporting an understanding/knowledge of rights % whose children support them at work in cotton farming % who report other workers bringing children to support them at work % of school-going children in household enrolled in schools Forced Labour % who report experiencing at least two high-risk indicators of forced labour (coercion, involuntariness, etc.) • % who report working for free to repay debt to the farmer (probing for debt bondage) • % who report that agreed terms of work were not representative of the actual work they do (probing for coercion) • % who report awareness regarding forced labour as an illegal practice Health & Safety • % with access to safe drinking water during work on cotton farms • % access to shaded rest areas during work on cotton farms % taking at least 1 break every XX hours • % access to private area for personal sanitation within XX minutes walking distance • % given time to attend to personal sanitation needs during working hours % reporting effects from exposure to harmful chemicals Wage payment modalities • % who report wage payment delays in at least 2 of the last 4 wage payments • % who report wage payment delays that exceed duration of the next agreed payment timing % who report wages are not paid directly to them % who report wage deductions • % who report that the above are violative labour practices.
+Social Security Numbers enrolled in social security scheme Type of support received